kibook/s1kd-tools/tools/s1kd-validate/README.md

 searching to be performed only in the specified directory.

 This can also be accomplished through the use of XML catalogs.

+-e, --ignore-empty
+Ignore validation for empty or non-XML documents.

 -f, --filenames
 List invalid files.